pierre-rouleau/p4.el/README.rst

 ``C-x p C-h`` to see a list of all key bindings (but not every Perforce command has a key binding).

-Commands in ``p4.el`` operate on the "current" file by default -- this is the file you're visiting in the current buffer, if any; the marked file(s) in a Dired buffer, if any; or the file on the current line in a Dired buffer.
+Commands in ``p4.el`` operate on the “current” file by default -- this is the file you’re visiting in the current buffer, if any; the marked file(s) in a Dired buffer, if any; or the file on the current line in a Dired buffer.
 But if they are given a prefix argument then you can enter any arguments to the command.
 For example ``C-x p e`` opens the